SaltyNickel702/IB-CS-IA/README.md

-# IB-CS-IA

-SL CS Page hasn't been put up yet
+# IB SL CS IA

+User: Physics researchers
+Problem: Video analysis of some physics demonstration to gather data about the movement of the object